Welcome to Obama Conspiracy Theories!

 Tablets and mobile devices

-This site supports two features for tablet computers and mobile devices.
+This site supports tablet computers and mobile devices.
 The blog is designed for a browser width of 940 px.
 When displayed in a browser window less than about 780 px, the layout of the blog changes.
 The Main Menu is replaced with a Navigate button (click to display an list of all the menu selections) and the sidebar is moved to the bottom of the page, allowing more width for the articles.
-For certain smart phones, a special interface (the mobile theme) is displayed that mimics an iPhone application.
-At the bottom of the page is a button to switch between the mobile theme and the standard theme.

 I attempt to make all content available on all devices, but in some cases content requires a Flash plug-in and Flash is not supported on some platforms.

 If anybody tells you that it takes a lot of money to run a web site like this or any small-to-medium-sized blog, they’re feeding you a bunch of bull.
 Lots of blogs are hosted for free or paid for by advertising.
-If you have some money you really need to part with, send it to the Wikipedia (donation link lower right) or to some other charitable organization.
+If you have some money you really need to part with, send it to the Wikipedia or The Internet Archive (donation link lower right), two services that support content on this blog, or to some other charitable organization.
 I do this site as a hobby, and nobody pays me to do it.
 I’m retired.

 As a condition for use of this web site, the reader holds Obama Conspiracy Theories harmless and free of liability for any personal injury or damage to computer equipment related to use of the site including, but limited to, damage to keyboards from spitting coffee on them, spraying beverages on computer monitors, blowing hot liquid from the nose, injury from banging heads against a wall or furniture, choking from the inability to stop laughing or falling out of a chair.
+Special care should be used when accessing the site using portable devices lest they be dropped when physically responding to site content.
 Caution should be exercised when viewing this web site within 1,000 yards of an irony meter not compliant with:

 - MIL-STD 188-125-1 HEMP Hardening (Fixed Facilities)